Letter writer and gourmet

 A few months later, on November 21, 1839, Weyse visited Admiral Baron Hans Holsten – Weyse also seemed satisfied with this menu:

-"excellent: soup, oyster pie, mock turtle, to which lemons and cold punch were presented, ham with macaroni and cabbage with chestnuts, fresh salmon with capers sauce and potatoes, roast venison with compotes and salads, and large marine with cream.
-'So leben wir alle Tage!' it's called here in the House."
+"excellent: soup, oyster pie, mock-turtle soup, to which lemons and cold punch were served, ham with macaroni and cabbage with chestnuts, fresh salmon with capers sauce and potatoes, roast venison with compotes and salads, and large marine cakes with cream.
+'So leben wir alle Tage!' it's called here in this House."